Rabita1767/Fundamentals-of-Full-Stack-Web-Development/javascript.md

 In second phase called code execution phase, variables are assigned with their actual values and each time a function is invoked, a new execution context is created for that function and it again repeats the same steps.

 After completion of the function execution, when the **"return"** keyword is met, the control returns back to where the function was initially invoked.

+## Call Stack

+As we have already discussed that everything happens in javascript happens inside an Execution Context.
+In the second phase of the Execution Context, which is known as the execution phase, whenever a new function is invoked, a new execution context is created.
+Whenever a function execution is completed, the control is set back to the place from where the function was invoked initially.
+Here, the concept of Call Stack comes in handy.
+It handles the creation and deletion of Execution Context.
+When a javascript code starts execution the Global Execution Context is pushed into the stack.
+In the code execution phase of new function is invoked, thus creates a new execution context, that execution context is pushed inside the call stack and only popped out when the execution of that function is completed